Damn Yankees (band): History

-The power ballad "High Enough" became their best selling single rising to No. 3 on U.S. Billboard Hot 100 and No. 2 on AOR charts at the beginning of 1991.
+The power ballad "High Enough" became their best selling single, rising to No. 3 on U.S. Billboard Hot 100 and No. 2 on AOR charts at the beginning of 1991.
 "High Enough" was Ted Nugent's first mainstream top ten single.
 The band's songs appeared on several Hollywood film soundtracks, such as Gremlins 2: The New Batch, Nothing But Trouble and The Taking of Beverly Hills.

-After the release of their debut, the Damn Yankees went on an 18-month world tour with the likes of a revamped Bad Company, Poison and Jackyl.
+After the release of their debut, Damn Yankees went on an 18-month world tour with a revamped Bad Company, Poison and Jackyl.
 Their US tour coincided with the Persian Gulf War, in which the band unfurled American flags and made patriotic statements.